richelbilderbeek/prao_noah_20250409/report.md

 # Report

+Theory: A chi-squared test with the same value for each slot will yield an infinite number, due to it being exactly the same, and you cannot prove an effect in any way.

 I checked my theory, in which I thought a chi-squared test where each square has the same number in it, would yield a low value of independence.
 I thought this would be true, however I had forgotten that a high p value means a high independence with no correlation, and not a low value.
 I ran a chi-squared test with men and women, and the number of cat/dogs each group had.
 I put a '5' for each value, and the results of this yielded a p value of 1.
 Since there is obviously no correlation between gender and choice of pet.